AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/layout.md

 # Layout
 ## Directory structure

-Here's a common layout for a basic Noir Contract project:
+Here's a common layout for a basic Aztec.nr Contract project:

 ``` title="layout of an aztec contract project"
 ─── my_aztec_contract_project